cedardb/examples/crdb_cdc_cedardb/README.md

-- For the initial load, it would be better to export CSV from CockroachDB and then import it into CedarDB but, for now, we'll watch the row count for the `order_line` table in CedarDB, waiting for it to hit that **299278** value (or whatever that line in the `SHOW TABLES` output read).
-Or, you could monitor the [stats view](https://lennie.local:8443/stats) and wait until the rate drops to zero.
+- For the initial load, it would be better to export CSV from CockroachDB and then import it into CedarDB but, for now, we'll watch the row count for the `order_line` table in CedarDB, waiting for it to hit that **299278** value (or whatever that line in the `SHOW TABLES` output reads).
+Or, you could monitor the [stats view](https://localhost:8443/stats) and wait until the rate drops to zero.

 ```bash